gauravsh0812/Learn_git/README.md

 # Learn_git

-This repository os to learn git commands
+This repository is to learn git commands to use it efficiently from local system.

-Chanvging it again!